-So whether you’re upgrading, downsizing, a first time buyer or retiring to the country, guarantee a smooth move with a little bit of planning and these handy moving tips.
+So whether you’re upgrading, downsizing, a first-time buyer or retiring to the country, guarantee a smooth move with a little bit of planning and this moving house guide.

 You shouldn’t wait until the day before moving day to put the wheels in motion.
 The sooner you start thinking about what to pack the easier the whole experience will be.